fdeblasio/pokeemerald-expansion/README.md

 - Both Shoal Cave items are now available in low tide, which is available more often
 - Mirage Island now always appears
     - Wynaut from Mirage Island will have their Hidden Ability
-- Sealed Chamber still needs to be completed to open the Regi areas, but it's solved by simply pressing A in the inner room
+- Sealed Chamber still needs to be completed to open the Legendary Beast areas, but it's solved by simply pressing A in the inner room
-    - The door to Sealed Chamber and the Regis' inner rooms are now automatically open
+    - The door to Sealed Chamber and the Legendary Beasts' inner rooms are now automatically open
-- Steven now gives out a Chien-Pao
+- Steven now gives something else
-- Tickets for islands where Cosmog, Zeraora, and Therian Landorus reside are given after beating the Elite Four
+- Tickets for Birth Island and Navel Rock reside are given after beating the Elite Four
     - The Birth Island puzzle is much simpler
     - Navel Rock is slightly easier to navigate
 - SS Tidal trainers can be rebattled every trip